 Craig Revel Horwood talks Strictly and why he is bring 90s classic Strictly Ballroom to a theatre near you

+Craig Revel Horwood talks Strictly and why he is bringing 90s classic Strictly Ballroom to a theatre near you

 Life could have been very different for Craig Revel Horwood.
 The longest serving Strictly Come Dancing judge nearly didn’t take the job when he was offered it.